 Even just seeing an act of kindness is beneficial!
 Watching someone help another out or do a favor for a friend produces oxytocin, which benefits us in several ways: it helps lower blood pressure, improve our overall heart health, and increase our self-esteem and optimism.

 Multiple studies have shown that being kind makes you an overall happier person.
 One of these studies “Acts of Kindness and Acts of Novelty Affect Life and Satisfaction” reached this conclusion after splitting 86 participants into three groups and then observing the effects of kindness: the group that was instructed to perform a daily act of kindness reported a significant boost in happiness.
 And that was just over a small 10-day period!

-3) Being kind inspires others to be kind too.
+3) Being kind inspires others to be kind, too.

 A lesser-known benefit of being kind is that it likely inspires others to be kind too.
-According to a study conducted by researchers at University of California, University of Cambridge, and University of Plymouth, when we see someone else helping another person it makes us feel good, which then causes us to go out and do something kind ourselves.
+According to a study conducted by researchers at the University of California, the University of Cambridge, and the University of Plymouth, when we see someone else helping another person it makes us feel good, which then causes us to go out and do something kind ourselves.
 “When you feel this sense of moral ‘elevation’ not only do you say you want to be a better person and help others, but you actually do when the opportunity presents itself,” explained lead researcher Simone Schnall.